ParadigmHyperloop/recruiting-challenges/fall-2020/README.md

 ## Submitting the Code

 Once you have completed the coding section, it is now time to submit your code.
 To do this, you will submit a "Pull Request" to the github repository.
 This essentially will begin the process of code review, and in our actual development process this is where changes would be made based off of review comments.
 After review, the code would then be merged into our master branch.
 All you will need to do is to open a Pull Request, and provide a small description of your changes, and what they do (assume the reviewer has no prior knowledge of your code!).

+Note: Make sure to format your pull request title as follows: "name/fall2020/recruitment-challenge/submission"

 Note: You can also include photos of any workings, and any notes/ideas you had while completing this experiment!
 Simply add and commit the photo before you create your pull request.